weinhouse/Random-Fun-Projects/demoMachine/README.md

 A Raspberry Pi 4B configured as a self-contained IoT demo device.
 The Pi4 acts as a WiFi hotspot, runs a Mosquitto MQTT broker, and serves a real-time Flask web dashboard.
 IoT devices (Pico W microcontrollers) connect to the hotspot, communicate via MQTT, and are monitored and controlled through the web dashboard.

+# Operational Behavior
+- **With ethernet:** pi gets internet access: you can ssh via 192.168.1.5 (this is your network)
+- **Standalone (No Ethernet):** eth0 will show as `unavailable` or `disconnected`.
+You can still ssh via the wi-fi at 192.168.4.1
+- **Client Connections:** Android devices will warn "No Internet" This is correct.
+The local network is active, and the device will communicate in the 192.168.4.x network.

 ## Image the pi4 using Raspberry pi imager:

 ## Create the Netplan config: